 More about this bike computer scoring.

-Garmin Edge 840 is the successor of the Edge 830, and except for a few features, it’s almost the same as the Edge 540.
+The Garmin Edge 840 is the successor to the Edge 830, and, except for a few features, it’s almost identical to the Edge 540.

 The main difference between these two is the touchscreen display and larger storage (read this article for more differences).